warp.fem#

 • temporary_store (TemporaryStore)

 Equips a geometry with a collocated, polynomial function space.
-Equivalent to successive calls to make_polynomial_basis_space() and make_collocated_function_space.
+Equivalent to successive calls to make_polynomial_basis_space() then make_collocated_function_space, make_covariant_function_space or make_contravariant_function_space.

 Parameters: